Edward Belcher: Early life

 Belcher was born in Halifax, Nova Scotia, the second son of Andrew Belcher and entered the Royal Navy in 1812.

+He was the great-grandson of Jonathan Belcher, who served as a colonial governor of Massachusetts, New Hampshire, and New Jersey.

 Surveys

 In 1825, he accompanied Frederick William Beechey's expedition to the Pacific and Bering Strait as a surveyor.
 In 1835 he was surveying in the Irish Sea in HMS Lightning, and in 1836 he commanded a surveying ship on the north and west coasts of Africa and in the British seas.
 Belcher took up the work which Beechey had left unfinished on the Pacific coast of South America.
 He was on board HMS Sulphur, which was ordered to return to England in 1839 via the Trans-Pacific route.
 Belcher made various observations at a number of islands which he visited, having been delayed by being despatched to take part in the war in China in 1840.

-On 25 January 1841, Commander Belcher landed on Possession Point at the north shore Hong Kong Island and made the first British survey of Hong Kong harbour.
+On 25 January 1841, Commander Belcher landed on Possession Point at the north shore Hong Kong Island, and made the first British survey of Hong Kong harbour.
 After the war's end in 1842 he reached home and for his services was made a Knight Bachelor in the following year.
 He was then engaged on HMS Samarang, in surveying work in the East Indies, the Philippines, Port Hamilton, and other places, until 1847.